 Tours are open to groups and individuals, including:

 Join Gephardt Community Engagement Faculty Fellow Professor Bob Hansman on a tour of the complexities of St. Louis, uncovering the racial, sociocultural, and political context of St. Louis city and county, including the north county city of Ferguson.
 Visit a number of significant areas in the St. Louis region, showing the present and explaining the past in each place, and gradually drawing a larger picture that connects across time and space: how the past created this present, how this place relates to that one; and how the entirety creates a picture of a city divided against itself, a city still struggling to deal with (or even recognize, or admit to) its history and continuation of racial injustice.

 Besides crossing geographic and temporal borders, the tour also crosses disciplinary borders, touching on architecture, planning, law, health, transportation, building technology, economics, education, history, and other systems, both visible and, largely, invisible.
 It looks at the structural systems within which people must make their personal decisions.

-As Professor Hansman notes, “call it St. Louis in context, as each part contextualizes the others and allows you to see connections, not just isolated, anecdotal incidents and destinations.
+As Professor Hansman notes, “call it St. Louis in context, as each part contextualizes the others and allows you to see connections, not just isolated, anecdotal incidents and destinations.”

 “Call it, as well, the realities of St. Louis, plural.
 As much as many of us would like to simplify the complex, and make it about our own lens, there are no one-liners to any of this, no single-discipline answers.
 One of the subtexts, then, becomes how to talk with people outside our skill set and value system and profession in order to come up with something that has meaning and effectiveness in the real world.”

-Contact LuAnn Oros, Program Coordinator for questions.
+Contact LuAnn Oros, Program Coordinator, with questions.